Moms wear many hats. It’s true.

 Doing less doesn’t mean that you are less.

-If you’re in this place where I’ve been so many times, and you’re thinking, this is just life!
+If you’re in this place where I’ve been so many times where you’re thinking, this is just life!
 Everyone does too much; we’re all busy and we can’t help it!

 -Maybe you’re right.
 This IS life for so many moms, but I don’t think it’s how life HAS to be.